LW83/Project1-CARE/README.md

 ### Events Page

   - The Events page of the site sets out both current events planned for upcoming months and recent events that the group have organised.
-The current events are shown first on the page and recent events after to follow what the user would expect when looking for Event information.
+The current events are shown first on the page and recent events after to follow what the user would expect when looking for event information.
   - Current events set out the time, date and location for each event and include an image from the location to engage the user.
   - Recent events set out date of the event and some brief information regarding the number of volunteers that turned out as well as links to Facebook and Instagram social media pages for further photos of the event.
 Again this is for demonstration purposes and no social media pages have been created for this purpose.
   - The social media links all open in new tabs for the user.